uzodinma-okafor/post-install-config/README.md

 - Click "Admin Panel" on top right corner of page
 - Click on "Agents"tab, then click on "Departments"
-- Click on "+ New Department" above the departments already set up in top right area.
+- Click on "Add New Department" just above "Created" column of the list of existing departments.
 From here (2nd pic), choose the appropriate settings that will apply to the access levels for this department.
 The "Departments" have many different settings which apply to tickets as they are routed through the departments, and determine the visibility as well as whether tickets can be routed to each department.

 - Make a new department and label it "System Administrators".
 - Click "Create Dept" when you're finished configuring the settings according to your preference.